 A: Although the details of its premise changed

-radically over its 11 seasons, Mystery Science Theater 3000 was
+radically over the years, Mystery Science Theater 3000 was

-really always about one thing: making fun of bad
+really always about one thing: making fun of bad movies.

-a janitor at a top-secret research facility, Gizmonic Institute, who
+janitor at a top-secret research facility, Gizmonic Institute, who

-had been marooned on an orbiting space
+had been marooned on an orbiting space ship called

-Forrester and Erhardt had an evil plan: They would force Robinson to
+and Erhardt had an evil plan: They would force Robinson

-robots (often referred to collectively as "the bots")
+referred to collectively as "the bots") which he'd built

 through whose mechanical eye we see the proceedings.